ppy/osu-wiki/wiki/osu!_wiki_Contribution_Guide/GitHub_Web_Interface/en.md

 # GitHub Web Interface

-*This article continues from the main page.* If you are going to make changes to multiple articles (this includes uploading, deleting, and/or moving images or files), please see the other guide, [GitHub Desktop](/wiki/owcg/GitHub_Desktop).
+*This article continues from the main page.* If you are going to make changes to multiple articles (this includes uploading, deleting, and/or moving images or files), please see the other guide [GitHub Desktop](/wiki/owcg/GitHub_Desktop).

 ## Editing